What is the best protein powder for triathletes?

 Protein is important.

 If you think that a triathlon consists of three events, you probably overlooked the fourth and arguably the most important event: nutrition.
 Nutrition takes place before, during, and after training.
 On race day, it can make or break you.
-What you eat can be the difference between a new PR and a DNF.
+In other words, what you eat can be the difference between a new PR and a DNF.

 Avoid food additives.